Travel + Leisure Co. (TNL) stock: comparing current and last year EPS estimates - The Dwinnex

-As of close of business last night, Travel + Leisure Co.’s stock clocked out at $36.50, up 1.84% from its previous closing price of $35.84.
-In other words, the price has increased by $+0.66 from its previous closing price.
-On the day, 646304 shares were traded.
-TNL stock price reached its highest trading level at $36.53 during the session, while it also had its lowest trading level at $35.39.
+The closing price of Travel + Leisure Co.
+(NYSE: TNL) was $36.07 for the day, up 1.89% from the previous closing price of $35.40.
+In other words, the price has increased by $+0.67 from its previous closing price.
+On the day, 776232 shares were traded.
+TNL stock price reached its highest trading level at $36.10 during the session, while it also had its lowest trading level at $35.23.

 Sponsored